 Applications for sponsored research support should be discussed in advance with the Director of Sponsored Research and proposals for such grants must be approved by the Director of Sponsored Research or by the Provost.
-When applying for an independent grant application, e.g., for a National Endowment for the Humanities Fellowship or for an

-American Council of Learned Societies Fellowship, a faculty member should consult with the Director of Sponsored Research and should inform him/her of each such application.
-Consulting activities with institutions or companies other than Lafayette College should be reported to the Department Head and the Provost and should be included, with specific reference to the institution or company for whom one is doing the consulting, on the professional activities form to the Provost.
+When applying for an independent grant application, e.g., for a National Endowment for the Humanities Fellowship or for an American Council of Learned Societies Fellowship, a faculty member should consult with the Director of Sponsored Research and should inform the Director of Sponsored Research of each such application.
+Consulting activities with institutions or companies other than Lafayette College should be reported to the Department Head/Program Chair and the Provost and should be included, with specific reference to the institution or company for whom one is doing the consulting, on the professional activities form to the Provost.
 [Cf. Sec.
 6.1.14.1] [Rev. 1987, 1998, 11-9]